robotix/2020.robotix.in/_events/zenith.md

 * The bot will then encounter the gate.
 The bot has to lift the gate up, and then go under it.

 * There will be a protrusion on the gate, with the help of which the bot will lift the gate up either by changing its own ground clearance or by some other mechanism.
-Once the gate has been lifted up, it won't fall down.
+Once the gate has been lifted up, it won't slide down.
 This will be ensured by Team Robotix.
 It then has to lower its body and pass through the gate to finally reach the end zone.

 #### Arenas